HwWobbe/HwWobbe.github.io/README.md

 # HwWobbe.github.io
-This file may be part of a 'hello-world' introduction.
+This file will be part of an expanding 'hello-world' introduction that is based on my TiddlyWiki use(s).

 * Address Management solutions need to co-ordinate many different references to the same physical location.
 * * ...